boltops-tools/terraspace-docs/_docs/intro/concepts.md

 ## Up and Down Commands

 The `terraspace up` and `terraspace down` commands are how you create infrastructure with Terraspace.
 The `terraspace up` ultimately calls `terraform apply` and `terraspace down` calls `terraform destroy`.
 Before calling the terraform commands, terraspace does additional processing.
-For example, terraspace will materialize common source code files from [config/terraform]({% link _docs/config.md %}) along with the deployed module.
+For example, terraspace will build common source code files from [config/terraform]({% link _docs/config.md %}) along with the deployed module.

 {% include intro/modules-vs-stacks.md %}